 What is Hypnosis?

 I have trained in Rapid Transformational Therapy techniques, completing the online certification program, but I have not remained current as a member.
+I am currently enrolled in Mike Mandel Hypnosis Academy (MMHA) to learn additional techniques.
 Marisa Peer, creator of RTT, is an award winning UK psychologist and voted Britain’s best therapist.
 She has been using hypnotherapy to help thousands of people over the course of the last 30+ years and she developed her own method to get straight to the core of each person’s issues.
 I love her no nonsense and cut to the chase approach because I’ve always been about efficiency and refining processes.
-One RTT session can create huge shifts in a person’s subconscious programming to facilitate immediate changes in their lives.
-Instead of years of talk therapy that keep a person feeling stuck, RTT goes directly to the root experiences that have created limiting beliefs within the subconscious mind and allows the client to realize why they have been doing the things they do and frees them from repeating the cycle by changing the subconscious program and eliminating the old belief.
+One hypnosis session can create huge shifts in a person’s subconscious programming to facilitate immediate changes in their lives.
+Instead of years of talk therapy that keep a person feeling stuck, hypnosis gets directly to the root experiences that have created limiting beliefs within the subconscious mind and allows the client to realize why they have been doing the things they do and frees them from repeating the cycle by changing the subconscious program and eliminating the old belief.

 Marisa says that first you make your beliefs and then your beliefs make you.
 This is very much in line with what I’ve learned about healing on the quantum level from Joe Dispenza and Bruce Lipton, both have combined scientific explanation with spirituality to explain how to create healing within the body and changes in your life.
 Your thoughts create your feelings and your feelings lead to your behaviors.
 If you change your thoughts, you change everything.